Web Analytics

 Knowledge Management FAQ

-At FireOak Strategies, we define knowledge management as the ways in which an organization creates, captures, secures, describes, shares, and re-uses knowledge and information.
-It’s how organizations manage their knowledge — and, typically, information and data — in coordinated, systematic ways.
+We define knowledge management as the ways in which an organization creates, captures, secures, describes, shares, and re-uses knowledge and information.
+It’s how organizations manage their collective information, data, and knowledge.

-People are at the core of knowledge management efforts: KM is about connecting people to the information and knowledge they need to be successful while also ensuring that knowledge assets are appropriately secured, findable, available, and accessible to the right people.
+People are at the core of knowledge management efforts: KM is about connecting people to the information and knowledge they need to be successful, while also ensuring that knowledge assets are findable, discoverable, accessible, and re-usable.
+All of this requires an intentional approach, good security measures to protect knowledge assets, and proper information and data governance.

 Successful organizational approaches to knowledge management impact people, processes, technology, organizational culture, and governance.